yastn/yastn/docs/source/mps/initialization.rst

 We can directly output identity MPO built from the identity `I` from the operator generator class.

-.. autofunction:: yastn.tn.mps.Generator.I
+.. automethod:: yastn.tn.mps.Generator.I

-.. autofunction:: yastn.tn.mps.Generator.mpo_from_latex
+.. automethod:: yastn.tn.mps.Generator.mpo_from_latex

 Generator supports latex-like string instructions to help building MPOs.
 For examples, see :ref:`Generate MPO from LaTex<examples/mps/build:Generator class for MPO/MPS>`.